sveetch/djangotribune/README.rst

 -------

 Plain-text
-    Very light, use the raw message, ascendant ordered on default.
+    Very light, use the raw message, ascendant ordered by default.
 Url path from the tribune is ``remote/``.
 XML
-    Very fast, use the remote message render, descendant ordered on default.
+    Very fast, use the remote message render, descendant ordered by default.
 Url path from the tribune is ``remote/xml/``.
 CRAP XML
     The XML version *extended* to suit to old tribune application client.
 Actually the only diff is the XML structure wich is indented.
 Url path from the tribune is ``remote/xml/crap/``.
 JSON
-    Very *declarative*, use the web message render, descendant ordered on default.
+    Very *declarative*, use the web message render, descendant ordered by default.
 Url path from the tribune is ``remote/json/``.

 Url arguments